 The Greatest Story Teller Ever

-These words were not spoken like formal speech, though they are often presented in the Gospels that way.
+These words were not spoken like formal grammatically correct written language, cleaned up by editors.
+We see them that way they are often presented in the Gospels that way.
 They were much more likely performed, that is, many statements were structured in order to entertain as well as educate.
 To understand the difference between written humor and spoken humor, think about Shakespeare.
 If you read Shakespeare's comedies, you may not find them particularly funny.
 However, if you see any of them performed, you will laugh from beginning to end.
 This humor is not stand-up with simple jokes.
 It is a performance, creating humorous scenes and situations.

 Most of all humor is in the performance and the interaction with the audience.
-We must imagine these things today.
-Shakespeare was not written to be read, but to be performed.
-In that case of Christ, however, it was performed first, then written, but like Shakespeare, many of the words don't quite make sense until you imagine them spoken by someone with great wit, warmth, in response to others comments, and lots of shtick, to use the Yiddish word for the funny business that is of a piece (complex, multi-lingual pun intended) with Jewish humor.
+We must imagine the performance and interactions today because they were not recorded.
+Shakespeare was written first, then performed later.
+In that case of Jesus, however, his words were performed first, then written.
+However, like Shakespeare, many of the words don't quite make sense unless you imagine them performed by someone with great wit, warmth. and lots of shtick.
+However, with Jesus, we also have to imagine the audience interactions because the complete script was not recorded, just his part of it.

 This article discusses some of the most common forms and elements of humor that Christ uses.
 Of course, jokes aren't particularly funny when they are explained, so don't expect to laugh out loud reading this article.
 The goal is only to give those reading his words a different way of understanding them.
 This article also helps people understand how to read the "Spoken Version" versions of his verses on this site, which are written to emphasize Christ's humor and imagine the type of shtick that the recorded words suggest.
 Some of this business is clearly childish, but this is consistent with Christ's title for himself as "the son of a man," which has the sense of a "child of a man."

 Let us start. not with Christ's words, but his silences.